garismaatti/Rtc_Pcf8593/README.rst

-This is my fixed/expanded version of the original Rtc_Pcf8563 library for Arduino.
+This is my rewrited version of the original Rtc_Pcf8563 library for Arduino.
 All credits go to the original authors.

 My version differs for

-* a few more methods, mostly useful for debugging
-* a single bug fix in RTCC_ALARM_AF
+* Rewrited everyting to be for Pcf8593 Real Time Clock (Not Pcf8563 anymore)
+* Removed square wave, not supported by Pcf8593
+* Added new alarm methods supported by Pcf8593 (daily, weekdays, dated)
+* Timer is not supported, because used for saving year
+*

 NAME
 ----
-Pcf8563 Real Time Clock support routines
+Pcf8593 Real Time Clock support routines

 AUTHOR
 ------